-- Control the traversing movements of the machine - ▶ In the Simulation workspace of the Editor operating mode, check the end position of the tool after the cycle - After the cycle, program absolute coordinates (no incremental coordinates) - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - This cycle requires a center-cut end mill (ISO 1641). - The spindle axis must be perpendicular to the rotary table axis when the cycle is called. - This cycle can also be used in a tilted working plane.
+- ► Control the traversing movements of the machine - ► In the Simulation workspace of the Editor operating mode, check the end position of the tool after the cycle - After the cycle, program absolute coordinates (no incremental coordinates) - This cycle can be executed only in the FUNCTION MODE MILL machining mode. - This cycle requires a center-cut end mill (ISO 1641). - The spindle axis must be perpendicular to the rotary table axis when the cycle is called. - This cycle can also be used in a tilted working plane.

-The machining time can increase if the contour consists of many nontangential contour elements.
+The machining time can increase if the contour consists of many non-tangential contour elements.